Wolox/serenity-selenium-bootstrap/README.md

 <br>Then run the command `gradle clean install` to download all the necessary dependencies.

 ## Test execution
-* Create a gradle run with the runners located in `com/wolox/certification/demoblaze/runners`
+* Create a gradle run with the runner located in `com/wolox/certification/demoblaze/runner`
 * Change the values of variables in the `serenity.properties` file

 ## Contributing